Want a great way to save *thousands* on an RV? Build one yourself!

 Here’s a great video of a pretty awesome DIY pop-up truck camper based on my favorite truck camper design — the “Four Wheel Camper” patterns code-named Hawk, Eagle, Raven, Finch, etc. — that includes a couple of really neat added features, including a fold-out room.

 Additionally for more extensive details on an all-out full-featured DIY slide-in camper build, check out Dan Rogers’ Homebuilt Glen-L Truck Camper.
 Lots of photos.
-(Note: Glen-L has been a top source of intricate woodworking camper plans for decades, if you want to make a “traditional” style RV.)
+(Note: Glen-L has historically been a top source of intricate woodworking camper plans for decades, if you want to make a “traditional” style RV from blueprint-style plans.)

 In terms of design decisions, Slide In vs. Bolt On is one you’ll be wanting to make early.
 A pop-up roof, for example, can be added later.
 Slide out rooms and other extensions can be added as well.
 But the width of your main box would be difficult to change down the road, so you’ll want to get it the way it’ll be the first time around.